nickrsan/spatial_resources/installing_spatial_python_windows.md

 ### What's wrong with using conda?
 Nothing - if it works for you.
 I've personally had numerous problems getting environments to install geopandas, to the point where I stopped using it on Windows, even though it's a great library.
-I've also seen others with these same issues, so I was happy to see that Christoph Gohlke's wheels provide an alternative route that, in my experience, is faster to work with and more reliable across different Windows computers
+I've also seen others with these same issues, so I was happy to see that Christoph Gohlke's wheels provide an alternative route that, in my experience, is faster to work with and more reliable across different Windows computers.
+Some people have no problems using conda for this purpose though, and it remains a great route when it works.

 ### What's a wheel?
 A wheel contains a packaged Python library, ready to install on your computer.
 Importantly, they could contain only source code and be agnostic to the computer/operating system you're running on, or they can optionally contain binary builds and dependencies that allow them to be fully self-contained when a library needs to run non-Python (e.g. C/C++) code that requires compilation for your machine.
 That's what the wheels here have, and installing these libraries with pip or an alternative means typically requires you have a compiler set up and/or you install external files that support the Python code.